moneytree/moneytree-link-android-sdk/README.md

 ### v4.1.0

-We introduced `MoneytreeAuthOptions` class that replaces array of variables against `authorizeFrom` method.
+We introduced `MoneytreeAuthOptions` class that replaces the array of variables previously used in `authorizeFrom` method.
 You can refactor your existing code by following the examples above.
-As described in Javadoc, existing contracts of `authorizeFrom` will be removed in the next version.
+As described in JavaDoc, existing contracts of `authorizeFrom` will be removed in the next version.

 ### v4.1.1

-The timing of callbacks that belong to `openVault` and `openSettings` has been changed.
-In the previous version, it runs when the WebView opens, but since v4.1.1 it runs when users close the WebView from the top left button (or hardware back button)
+The timing of callbacks originating from `openVault` and `openSettings` has been changed.
+In previous versions, callbacks returned when the Browser opened.
+Since v4.1.1 they return when users close the Browser (UI button or system back button).

 ### v5.0.0